 Download

 Here is the source code of spatch.
-It requires OCaml and optionally python 2.5 to 2.7 or python 3.
+It requires OCaml and optionally Python 2.5 to 2.7 or Python 3.
 If you plan to modify the SmPL grammar or you do a "make distclean", thus removing all generated files, then you will also need to install menhir.

-The source code of the various releases is also available at github.
+The source code of the various releases is also available at GitHub.

-We also provide pre-compiled versions of spatch in various formats:
+We also provide pre-compiled versions of spatch:

 Packages exist for several distributions: